Draw Me a Flower: Processing and Grounding Abstraction in Natural Language

-We thank the audiences of the BIU-NLP Seminar, the BIU Linguistics Colloquium, and the TAU-NLP Seminar, for fruitful discussions of this work.
-We further thank Yoav Goldberg, Tzuf Argaman-Paz and Avi Caciularu for their critical comments on an earlier draft.
-This research is funded by an ERC Starting Grant no.\ 677352 of the European Research Council, for which we are grateful.
+We thank the audience of the BIU-NLP Seminar, the BIU Linguistics Colloquium, and the TAU-NLP Seminar, for fruitful discussion of this work.
+We specifically thank Yoav Goldberg for his critical comments on an earlier draft.
+We would also like to thank our action editor, Christopher Potts, and the anonymous reviewers for their invaluable suggestions and feedback.
+This research is funded by the the European Research Council, ERC-StG Grant no.\ 677352, for which we are grateful.